-There are many hotels in the area and many provide complimentary transportation to and from campus.
+For in-person SURCA events in the future, there are many hotels in the area and many provide complimentary transportation to and from campus.
 If you need to locate lodging, we encourage you to plan ahead and reserve a room early.
 Please feel free to contact the Office of Undergraduate Research at UG.email@example.com if you require assistance.

 - One of my students whom I mentor will be presenting at SURCA.
 Can I still serve as a judge?

 Absolutely.
-We will make sure that you are not assigned to your student’s poster for judging in order to avoid any conflicts of interest.
+We will make sure that you are not assigned to your student’s presentation for judging in order to avoid any conflicts of interest.
 There is a place on the online application to judge at SURCA where you can list any undergraduate students who you are mentoring currently.

 - I am a graduate student.
 Can I judge at SURCA?